-In many ways, Niagara Falls is the gateway to exploring southern Ontario.
-As a thriving city with lots of amenities and attractions (say, like a certain world-famous waterfall!) there’s plenty to see and do that can keep you busy for days.
-But the city is also an excellent base for exploring further afield.
-These beautiful small towns, most of which I first visited several years ago while on press trips, really showcase the diversity of what southern Ontario has to offer.
+These beautiful small towns near Niagara Falls, most of which I first visited several years ago while on press trips, really showcase the diversity of what southern Ontario has to offer.
 There are spots for foodies, wine enthusiasts, history lovers, artists, and outdoor explorers.
 All are less than 3 hours away (in fact, most are less than 2 hours), making them perfect for day trips or quick overnight getaways.
 Once you start exploring this area, you’ll be hard-pressed to stop.

 1. Lake Simcoe

 About 2 hours from Niagara Falls, Lake Simcoe is one of southern Ontario’s most popular recreation destinations.
 However, if you think that this means it’s a summer-only getaway, you’d be wrong!
 I first discovered the area by visiting the lakeside community of Jackson’s Point, where I tried my hand at ice fishing.
-Local outfitters mean you’re never entirely on your own — they take care of supply gear, instructions, and set up.
+Local outfitters mean you’re never entirely on your own — they take care of supply gear, instructions, and setup.
 The nearby Briars Resort and Spa offers guided photo walks around the historic property (keep an eye out for the 8-sided peacock house) and horse-drawn sleigh rides in addition to comfortable accommodations.

 2. Port Rowan

-Just over 2 hours west of Niagara Falls, the tiny community of Port Rowan is cherished by nature-lovers.
+Just over 2 hours west of Niagara Falls, the tiny community of Port Rowan is cherished by nature lovers.
 It’s a fantastic destination for bird watching (more than 300 species call the area home) and kayaking.
 Often nicknamed the “Canadian Everglades” or the “Canadian Amazon,” multiple outfitters offer fishing and boating excursions, which is how I found myself trying out angler kayaking (a kayak powered by pedaling with your feet so your paddle doesn’t disturb the fish).
-Port Rowan is also home to Long Beach Provincial Park, one of the most popular camping spots in the area and home to spectacular soft sand beaches perfect for day-trippers.
+Port Rowan is also home to Long Beach Provincial Park, one of the most popular camping spots in the area, and home to spectacular soft sand beaches perfect for day-trippers.

 3. Ingersoll

-Ingersoll may just be southern Ontario’s biggest foodie secret.
-The farm-to-table scene in this small community, just over 90 minutes from Niagara Falls, is home to the province’s only cheese trail.
-Ingersoll also has a superb farmers market, a good selection of pubs, cafes, coffee shops, and even a chocolate and tea vendor.
-On my very first weekend in the area, I tried gourmet goodies like hot apple cider spiked with cajeta (a carmelized goat’s milk similar to dulce de leche,) a grilled local cheese sandwich made with “apple pie” bread, s’mores with gourmet raspberry marshmallows, old fashioned meatloaf, and the best cup of chai I’ve ever tried.
+On my very first weekend in the area, I tried gourmet goodies like hot apple cider spiked with cajeta (a caramelized goat’s milk similar to dulce de leche,) a grilled local cheese sandwich made with “apple pie” bread, s’mores with gourmet raspberry marshmallows, old fashioned meatloaf, and the best cup of chai I’ve ever tried.
 For the full foodie experience, the community’s Cheese and Agriculture Museum is a must-see.

 4. Otterville

-Once upon a time, the-now tiny village of Otterville was a thriving center with a mill, a blacksmith shop, and a rail station — but the community distinguished itself by serving a different kind of rail network.
+Once upon a time, the now tiny village of Otterville was a thriving center with a mill, a blacksmith shop, and a rail station — but the community distinguished itself by serving a different kind of rail network.
 The area, less than 2 hours from Niagara Falls, was settled in large part by farmers of the Quaker faith who were actively involved in the abolition movement.
 As such, Otterville became an important stop on the Underground Railroad.
 In addition to helping those flee enslavement, the Quakers encouraged free Black families to settle in the area to take advantage of the fertile farmland.
 Today, while the African Methodist Episcopal Church they founded in 1856 no longer stands, the church’s cemetery does, and it pays tribute to this community.

 5. Tillsonburg